Waltham Neighbors For Safe Solar

 (pdf printable version is here)

 Over 85 Waltham residents attended the 1/17/23 Waltham City Council meeting and got a chance to hear directly from Waltham’s Fire Chief, Randy Mullen about the unique and serious problem this solar farm creates in the event of a fire because of its close proximity to the Cambridge drinking water reservoir.
 Since the nearby drinking water reservoir must not be contaminated with toxins, there will be a non-negotiable ban on the use of chemicals on the land slated for the 9.3 acre solar power plant because any chemicals would end up in Cambridge’s drinking water.
 The ban on chemicals, however, means that any fire that starts cannot be put out since water is not capable of putting out a solar fire.
-Only firefighting foam can do that, but the foam contains poisonous chemicals that would leach into the drinking water reservoir.

 If Lexington approves the plan as it has indicated it will (with some changes to improve access for firefighting vehicles), a large-scale solar farm will be built without an automatic early fire suppression system and without allowing firefighting foam because both contain toxic chemicals.
 Mullen said that Waltham already knows from first hand experience that solar fires are hard enough to control with the foam, but without it, the primary fire response is to “let them burn”.
 To put that in perspective, that’s an enormous 9.3 acre solar farm left to burn itself out.
 Mullen went on to say that firefighters would work during that time to defend the neighboring homes from catching fire by spraying only water on the area surrounding the fire.